Excluding cosmetic surgeries on hyperbolic 3-manifolds: Obstructions and tests from knot invariants

 \begin{theorem} The cosmetic surgery \refconj{Cosmetic} holds for all nontrivial knots up to 19 crossings. \end{theorem}

 \begin{proof} Tao proved that \refconj{Cosmetic} holds for all composite knots \cite{Tao:ConnectedSumCosmetic}.
 Thus it suffices to check prime knots.

 Burton has compiled an enumeration of all 352,152,252 prime nontrivial knots up to 19 crossings~\cite{Burton:350MillionKnots}.
 We ran Tests~\ref{Test:Casson}--\ref{Test:Detcherry} on this list of knots.
 These tests rule out purely cosmetic surgeries on all but two of the knots: the knots $K_1$ and $K_2$ that are shown in Figure~\ref{Fig:Hard18Crossing}.
-Both exceptional knots satisfy $th(K_i) = 0$, $g(K_i)=2$, and $\tau(K_i)=0$, so the $\widehat{HFK}$--based Tests~\ref{Test:Wang}--\ref{Test:HanselmanFull} do not provide any information.

-At the same time, \refthm{Hanselman} says that the only potential purely cosmetic pairs of surgery slopes on $K_i$ are $\{ \pm 1 \}$ and $\{ \pm 2 \}$.
+Now, \refthm{Hanselman} says that the only potential purely cosmetic pairs of surgery slopes on $K_i$ are $\{ \pm 1 \}$ and $\{ \pm 2 \}$.
 In each case, the filled manifolds are hyperbolic and are distinguished using verified hyperbolic volume. \end{proof}

-\begin{remark} There are good theoretical reasons why the above tests fail on $K_1$ and $K_2$.
-Since $K_1$ and $K_2$ are \emph{thin} (meaning $th(K_i) = 0$) and have Alexander polynomials of the form appearing in \cite[Theorem 5]{Hanselman:Cosmetic}, Heegaard Floer invariants cannot distinguish the $\{ \pm 1 \}$ and $\{ \pm 2 \}$ Dehn surgeries on these knots.
-The Alexander polynomial is similarly powerless.
+\begin{remark} There are good theoretical reasons why Tests \ref{Test:Casson}--\ref{Test:HanselmanFull} all fail on the knots $K_1$ and $K_2$.
+Both of these knots satisfy $g(K_i)=2$ and $\tau(K_i)=0$, so the $\widehat{HFK}$--based Tests~\ref{Test:Tau}--\ref{Test:HanselmanFull} do not provide any information.
+Since the two knots are \emph{thin} (meaning $th(K_i) = 0$) and have Alexander polynomials of the form appearing in \cite[Theorem 5]{Hanselman:Cosmetic}, Heegaard Floer invariants cannot distinguish the $\{ \pm 1 \}$ and $\{ \pm 2 \}$ Dehn surgeries on these knots.
+Consequently, \reftest{GenusThickQuick} (a quicker and weaker version of \reftest{HanselmanFull}) is similarly powerless.

 In addition, performing $\pm 1/5$ surgery on a crossing circle about the large twist region of $K_i$ has the effect of replacing 9 half-twists by $-1$ half-twist, or 10 half-twists by 0.
-This surgery transforms each $K_i$ into the unknot, while leaving the value $J_K(e^{2\pi i / 5})$ unchanged (compare \cite[Lemma 4.2]{Detcherry:Cosmetic}).
-Thus \reftest{Detcherry} cannot provide any information about $K_i$. \end{remark}
+This surgery transforms each $K_i$ into the unknot, while leaving the value $J_K(e^{2\pi i / 5})$ unchanged.
+Compare \cite[Lemma 4.2]{Detcherry:Cosmetic}.
+Thus \reftest{Detcherry} cannot provide any information about $K_i$.

+At the same time, the knots $K_1$ and $K_2$ have nontrivial Alexander polynomials, so \reftest{Alexander} excludes purely cosmetic surgeries on this pair.
+We did not use \reftest{Alexander} in the proof of \refthm{19CrossingKnots}, because \refthm{DLME} only became available after the first draft of this paper. \end{remark}